ggneilc/DDPML/README.md

 This program uses the [wine quality dataset](https://www.kaggle.com/datasets/uciml/red-wine-quality-cortez-et-al-2009) from UC-Irive Machine Learning.

+for a walkthrough of the code, check out the [powerpoint presentation](https://docs.google.com/presentation/d/1KVtCP7QzkAJUpX0EUnr75AU-cepmenrGgdAyb3Ky7v0/edit?usp=sharing)

 # Model

 The problem is broken down into a mutliclassification problem, where each wine is categorized into its quality 'group' 0-10.
-This enables uses a Multinomial Logisitic Regressor; predicting a probability distribution of a wine belonging to a given class.
+This enables using a Multinomial Logisitic Regressor; predicting a probability distribution of a wine belonging to a given class.

 $$
 \begin{align}